 Research

-In some of my latest projects I worked on questions as:
+In some of my latest projects I worked on problems as:

 Witness-Encryption-like Primitives